-(1) Helps the senior Army leadership determine force requirements and objectives and set priorities.

-(2) Provides the basis for positions and comments supporting Army participation in OSD and joint processes.
-(3) Lays the planning basis for the Army program.

-b.
-The foundation of Army planning lies in The Army Plan (TAP), which provides strategic planning, priorities, and programming guidance in three sequentially developed and substantively integrated sections:

-(1) The Army Strategic Planning Guidance (ASPG), which forms section I of the TAP-

-(a) Nests Army planning in National, OSD, and Joint strategic guidance.

-(b) Gives rationale for transforming The Army per the Army Vision.

-(c) Provides senior leader guidance.

-(2) Army Planning Priorities Guidance (APPG), which is section II of the TAP, links requirements to strategy and guides development of resource priorities for operational tasks.

-(3) The Army Program Guidance Memorandum (APGM), which exists as section III of the TAP, relates operational tasks to resource tasks, thereby helping link operational tasks and their associated resources to Army Title 10 functions.

-9-45.
+a.
+Army planning responds to and complements OSD planning and joint strategic planning.
+In particular, Army planning:

+- (1) Helps the senior Army leadership determine force requirements and objectives and set priorities. - (2) Provides the basis for positions and comments supporting Army participation in OSD and joint processes. - (3) Lays the planning basis for the Army program. - b.
+The foundation of Army planning lies in The Army Plan (TAP), which provides strategic planning, priorities, programming, and execution guidance in four sequentially developed and substantively integrated sections: - (1) The Army Strategic Planning Guidance (ASPG), which forms section I of the TAP- - (a) Nests Army planning in National, OSD, and Joint strategic guidance. - (b) Gives rationale for transforming The Army per the Army Vision. - (c) Provides senior leader guidance. - (d) Identifies joint demand for Army capabilities. - (2) Army Planning Priorities Guidance (APPG), which is section II of TAP, links requirements to strategy and guides development of resource priorities for operational tasks. - (3) The Army Program Guidance Memorandum (APGM), which exists as section III of TAP, relates operational tasks to resource tasks, thereby helping link operational tasks and their associated resources to Army Title 10 functions. - c.
+The Army Campaign Plan supercedes the Army Transformation Campaign Plan (TCP) and is Section IV of TAP.
+The eight campaign objectives of the ACP- support global operations, adapt and improve total Army capabilities, optimize RC contribution, sustain the right all-volunteer force, adjust the global footprint, build the future force, adapt the institutional Army, and develop a joint, interdependent logistics structure incorporate Army transformation into the context of ongoing strategic commitments.

+9-41.
 Army Strategic Planning Guidance

-The G-3 Strategic Plans and Policy Directorate prepares Army Strategic Planning Guidance (ASPG) (TAP section I).
+The G-3/5/7 Strategic Plans and Policy Directorate prepares Army Strategic Planning Guidance (ASPG) (TAP section I).
 The ASPG is the Army's institutional strategy.
 It provides strategic guidance to translate requirements "to serve the Nation"-principally in terms of trained and ready forces capable of decisive action across the range of military operations and spectrum of conflict-into fielded capabilities.
 The ASPG provides a long-term perspective (10-20 years) for planners through a common understanding of the Army's contribution to national security and the Joint Team.
-It articulates the geostrategic landscape, strategic demands, and institutional goals and objectives as well as strategic planning guidance (that is, requirements and general prioritization guidance).
+It articulates the geostrategic landscape, strategic demands for Army capabilities, and institutional goals and objectives as well as strategic planning guidance (that is, requirements and general prioritization guidance).

-9-46.
+9-42.
 Army Planning Priorities Guidance

-The G-3 Resource Analysis and Integration Office prepares the Army Planning Priorities Guidance (APPG) (TAP section II).
+The G-3/5/7 Resource Analysis and Integration Office prepares the Army Planning Priorities Guidance (APPG) (TAP section II).
 The APPG covers the mid-term period of the next 6-year Program Objective Memorandum (POM) plus 5-7 additional years.
-Adding substantial detail to strategic planning guidance, the APPG identifies and prioritizes enduring capabilities needed now and in the future to maintain The Army's core competencies s cited in Field Manual 1 (FM 1), The Army.
+Adding substantial detail to strategic planning guidance, the APPG identifies and prioritizes enduring operational capabilities needed now and in the future to maintain The Army's core competencies cited in Field Manual 1 (FM 1), The Army.
+The APPG provides risk guidance as it relates to Army capabilities in accordance with the QDR Risk Framework.

-9-47.
+9-43.
 Army Program Guidance Memorandum